-IT industry has evolved tremendously over the couple of decades and recruiting here is not left behind.
+IT industry has evolved tremendously over a couple of decades and recruiting here is not left behind.
 Businesses are not anymore just IT-friendly, rather IT has become an inevitable part of business operations.
 The expectations are exponentially increasing with the clients and hence IT firms are expected to rely on quality Human Resources in return.
-You will be considered as a potential candidate when you demonstrate adoption of evolving capabilities and adhering to demanding needs.
+You will be considered as a potential candidate when you demonstrate the adoption of evolving capabilities and adhering to demanding needs.
 Are you scheduled to face an IT interview in the near future? then, read on.

 1. Be Engaging

 Confident opening to the conversation is your first step to success in an interview.
 Interviewers ease up when you present a confident and an enthusiastic self to them.
-Core IT interviews tend to get more dry as it is.
+Core IT interviews tend to get drier as it is.
 Hence, it is important for the interviewers to see that you are ready to engage.
 Your interaction should convince them about your capabilities, personality and also your willingness when the role is offered to you.
 It is a good idea to inquire about training and IT certification as an indicator of your interests in career advancement and continuous desire to learn.

 2. Be Articulative

-In this digital age IT recruiters are willing to bet on less experienced resources with strong interpersonal skills who can be trained than experienced senior resources who can barely communicate.
+In this digital age, IT recruiters are willing to bet on less experienced resources with strong interpersonal skills who can be trained than experienced senior resources who can barely communicate.
 Your future employer is interested to know that you can work as a team and be a reliable face of the company in front of the clients.

 It is not a sin to be nervous hence, let the conversation take a natural course.
 Else you may end steering it towards your weakness.
 Unless you believe you are the right candidate it will be difficult to convince the interviewer(s).